aaaditt/aaaditt/README.md

 - 🌱 Currently building a **cinematic portfolio** & completing my **UX Design certification**
 -  Give a follow if what i do vibes with you, lessgoo gangg, im just cool like that
+-  THE PROFILE IS CURRENTLY BEING UPDATEDDDD HOPE TO BE DONE SOON

 ---